BenjaminHoegh/ParsedownExtended/versioned_docs/version-1.3.x/Configuration/Alerts.md

 ## Parameters

-- **enabled** (boolean): Determines whether alerts are enabled in your Markdown documents.
-Enabled by default.
 - **types** (array): Specifies the types of alerts available.
 The default types are `note`, `tip`, `important`, `warning`, and `caution`.

 ## Examples